-9.2.2 Teacher Participation and Feedback
+9.2.2 Teacher/Trainer/Instructor/Tutor Participation and Feedback

-- a) The design, development, implementation and ongoing improvement of each new apprenticeship programme will include inputs from a range of stakeholders including teachers from all of the collaborating providers on the National Programme Board. - b) Teachers will also participate in the ETB's self-evaluation and programmatic review processes for the new apprenticeship programmes. - c) The teacher will be provided with feedback from the Internal Verifier/Peer Reviewer and the External authenticator on the consistency of their assessment judgements across apprentices' performances.
+- a) The design, development, implementation and ongoing improvement of each new apprenticeship programme will include inputs from a range of stakeholders including teachers/trainers/instructors/tutors instructors from all of the collaborating providers on the National Programme Board. - b) Teachers/trainers/instructors will also participate in the ETB's self-evaluation and programmatic review processes for the new apprenticeship programmes. - c) The teacher/trainer/instructor will be provided with feedback from the Internal Verifier/Peer Reviewer and the External authenticator on the consistency of their assessment judgements across apprentices' performances.

-9.2.3 Workplace mentor Participation and Feedback
+9.2.3 Workplace mentor/assessor/ Participation and Feedback

-- a) The Workplace mentor will be provided with feedback from the Internal Verifier/Peer Reviewer on the consistency of their assessment judgements across apprentices' performances. - b) The Workplace mentor will provide feedback on apprentice performance in the workplace to the National Programme Manager and the Authorised Officer on scheduled workplace monitoring visits.
+- a) The Workplace mentor will be provided with feedback from the Internal Verifier/Peer Reviewer on the consistency of their assessment judgements across apprentices' performances. - b) The Workplace mentor/assessor will provide feedback on apprentice performance in the workplace to the National Programme Co-ordinator and the Authorised Officer on scheduled workplace monitoring visits.